GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

   <div class="usa-alert__body">
     <h4 class="usa-alert__heading">What is a good pilot size?</h4>
     <p class="usa-alert__text">
-      The FIDO2 CoA advises to base your pilot user size on a cross section of production users.
+      The FIDO2 CoA advises basing your pilot user size on a cross-section of production users.
 A good size group is 50-100 users for platform authenticators and half that for roaming authenticators.
-The intent of a FIDO2 pilot should focus on validating enterprise use cases with an intent to deploy it in production as either an alternative or back-up authenticator.
+The intent of a FIDO2 pilot should focus on validating enterprise use cases with an intent to deploy it in production as either an alternative or backup authenticator.
     </p>
   </div>
 </div>

 ### Lifecycle Management

-This is a very common question that may be over analyzed because of the PKI-centric nature of authenticators in the federal government.
-For specific lifecycle questions regarding Derived PIV authenticators see [NIST Special Publication 800–157](https://csrc.nist.gov/publications/detail/sp/800-157/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
+This is a very common question that may be over-analyzed because of the PKI-centric nature of authenticators in the federal government.
+For specific lifecycle questions regarding Derived PIV authenticators, see [NIST Special Publication 800–157](https://csrc.nist.gov/publications/detail/sp/800-157/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
 A FIDO authenticator is registered to an account with most agencies following NIST Special Publication 800-53 controls covering account lifecycle management.

 <div class="usa-alert usa-alert--info">
   <div class="usa-alert__body">
-    <h4 class="usa-alert__heading">Is this a Derived PIV?</h4>
+    <h4 class="usa-alert__heading">Is FIOD2 a Derived PIV?</h4>
     <p class="usa-alert__text">
       A Derived PIV is any credential issued based on proof of possession and control of a PIV Card with additional controls as outlined in Special Publication 800-157.
 If your agency requires proof of possession of a PIV card and implements additional controls before issuing a FIDO2 authenticator, then it is a Derived PIV.
 If your agency doesn’t, then it is not a Derived PIV.
-In the current version of NIST Special Publication 800-157, a Derived PIV is limited to a digital certificate, but the next draft version includes non-PKI types.
+In the current version of NIST Special Publication 800-157, a Derived PIV is limited to a digital certificate, but the next draft version includes non-PKI Authenticator Level 2 and 3 options as well as associating other authenticators to the PIV identity record rather than just the PIV credential.
+FIDO2 authenticators are the only standards-based non-PKI phishing-resistant authenticator for Derived PIV.
     </p>
   </div>
 </div>

-There are three lifecycle stages for an non-PKI authenticator including FIDO.
+There are three lifecycle stages for a non-PKI authenticator, including FIDO.

 1.	**Issuance**
    1. FIDO2 roaming or platform authenticators only support hardware-based devices.